 35.3.6.5 Changes to multi-link operation after reconfiguration [#1857], [#2513], [#1852], [#2511], [#2595]

-There shall be no changes to the operation of links that are not added or deleted by reconfiguration, e.g., no changes to security keys, power save operation, established TWTs, and the list of TIDs mapped to the link.
+There shall be no changes to the operation of links that are not added or deleted by reconfiguration, e.g., no changes to security keys, power management mode, power state, established TWTs, and the list of TIDs mapped to the link.

-Once a link is deleted, the AP and non-AP STA terminating the link at the time of deletion shall no longer transmit frames to and receive frames from each other on that link, and all operation states such as power save mode and established TWTs shall no longer be valid.
+Once a link is deleted, the AP and non-AP STA terminating the link at the time of deletion shall no longer transmit frames to and receive frames from each other on that link, and all operation aspects such as power management mode and established TWTs shall no longer be valid.

-A new link added through reconfiguration shall have the same initial state as a link introduced at multi-link setup.
+A new link added through reconfiguration shall operate in the same way as a link set up through the Multilink (re)setup procedure (35.3.5.1 (Multi-link (re)setup procedure)), with the following exceptions:

+The new link shall use the same PMK, PTK, and PN space as the existing links.

+The new link shall use a different GTK/IGTK/BIGTK and PN space.
+The GTK/IGTK/BIGTK of the new link is delivered to the non-AP MLD using the group key handshake defined in 12.7.7 (Group key handshake).

-A TID with default mapping (i.e., not mapped to specific link(s)) can be transmitted over any new link that has been set up after reconfiguration.
+A TID with default mapping (i.e., not mapped to specific link(s)) can be transmitted over any new link that has been successfully added through reconfiguration.
 To maintain TID operation continuity under reconfiguration, the MLDs should steer TIDs away from affected links before they are deleted, using the TID-to-link mapping procedure defined in 35.3.6.1(TID-to-link mapping).